RhysTribolet/academic_website/content/authors/admin/_index.md

   - course: PhD in Sport and Exercise Science
     institution: University of Technology Sydney
     year: 2018 - Current
-  - course: BSc in Sport and Exercise Science
+  - course: BSc in Sport and Exercise Science (Honours)
     institution: University of Technology Sydney
     year: 2017